SlideRuleEarth/sliderule/docs/rtd/source/archive/SlideRuleWebClient.md

 #### SRWC-1.2: Persistence

 When a user executes the client in their browser, no matter how many tabs they have open with the client running, there should only be a single execution environment for the application.
-In other words, opening a new tab in the browser to display some other UI element of the application should have the same view as if that UI element was opened in the current tabl.
+In other words, opening a new tab in the browser to display some other UI element of the application should have the same view as if that UI element was opened in the current table.
 Once all tabs running the client have been closed, all data associated with the client should be deleted from memory.

 ### 2. Plotting